Unmanned Aerial Vehicle Research

 Unmanned Aerial Vehicle Research Scholarship Program

-* Start time for the work period is flexible
+* Start time for the work period is flexible.
+All in-person events conclude August 19, 2022.

 On-campus housing at Lawrence University provided (optional)